 A desire to bring a trans-specific view on topics and discussions, to breach a new path that will allow Trans woman to be able to feel safe in most excluded spaces considering how left out most feel in so-called safe spaces in and around the Philadelphia areas.
 Ready to dedicate time to start groups and gatherings for Trans masculine\feminine individuals for self-esteem building as well as instill in the younger generations of trans-identified persons self-worth and validity threw open discussions and round table talks.

 We all should know that if you think you cannot most likely you can!
-If you leap be ready to land it may not be where you planned to land but it’s not where you just were and to trust yourself nobody knows you better, then you.
+If you leap, be ready to land.
+It may not be where you planned to land but it’s not where you just were and trust yourself.
+Nobody knows you better than you.
 These words are the powerful attributes spoken by Morrigan and her tenacity to do the work that is so desperately needed.

 Her legacy footmark – “It would be an honor to be remembered as someone who gave love and show and proved that the walk was definitely able to back up the talk!”
 COLOURS and the community at large are excited for someone such as Morrigan to be at the helm of visibility and endurance for the hard work that lies ahead.